wp-plugins/amr-users/readme.txt

 *  [Horde] (http://www.horde.org/kronolith/)

 == Changelog ==
+= Version 2.5.8 =
+*   Changed the call to php get_headers (to check if remoteurl exists) to the wordpress wp_remote_get so that people with servers which do not allow remote url open will not get errors.
+*   Changed default css (previous css included as an option, in casae you prefered it - NB you must change name to avoid it getting overwritten later).
+The defaulst css had some non functioning css where event times were meant to float up next to date, but were not.
+*   Default css now uses opacity to "grey out" events in the past, rather than the same background colour as the 'alt'.
+The background had confused people as they thought there was some kind of alt error.
+Note an event is styled as "history" if it has started already, although it may not be finished yet.  historical dates only show if either they were earlier on the current day (all events on current day are shown by default) OR a startoffset has been specified.

 = Version 2.5.7 =
 *   Added multi-url support back into the widget and expanded the field a bit to give more space.
 NOte: separate url's with commas.
 *   Added more validation around the input there.